Skip to main content

 WRAP-UP

-Let's be clear: Grinning Planet is all for capitalism.
-We're big fans of Groucho Marx but not so much of Karl Marx, and we do not advocate centralized government control of the means of production.
-However, unrestrained capitalism has little conscience or ethical compass other than the bottom line.
-We are also not opposed to the accumulation of wealth, but we are against the use of that wealth and its inherent power to "rig the system" to ensure additional wealth.
+Grinning Planet is also not opposed to the accumulation of wealth, but we are against the use of that wealth and its inherent power to "rig the system" to ensure additional wealth and power.

-Governments control the rules of the game.
-In theory, we the people control the government.
+In theory, governments control the rules of the game, and we the people control the government.
 But these days, big money talks, and the rest of us walk.

 What can you do about it?
 Support politicians who: